Logius-standaarden/fsc-core/draft-fsc-core-00.md

 The Outway **MUST** proxy HTTP requests to the correct Service.

 The HTTP request **MUST** contain the HTTP Header `Fsc-Grant` which contains the ServiceConnectionGrant to be used to route the request.
 Since this Grant contains the serial number of the Peer offering the Service and the name of the Service, this information can be used to retrieve the Inway address from the Directory.
-The content of the header is described in the [ServiceConnectionGrant Fsc-Grant header value section](#serviceConnectionGrant_header_value)
+The content of the header is described in the [ServiceConnectionGrant Fsc-Grant header value section](#serviceConnectionGrant_header_value).

 The Outway **MUST** deny the request when the Peer does not have a valid Contract containing a ServiceConnectionGrant that matches the ServiceConnectionGrant in the `Fsc-Grant` header.